Kenzie-Academy-Brasil-Developers/kenzieflix-static-page/README.md

 4. If you wish to add interactive functionality, you can include JavaScript code in the corresponding file.

-## License

-This project is licensed under the [MIT License](license_link).
  Feel free to use, modify, and distribute it according to the terms of the license.